jcolag/entropy-arbitrage/2023-08-17-offspring.md

  > **DATA**: To prepare, I have scanned all available literature on parenting.
 There seems to be much confusion on this issue.
 One traditional doctrine insists, spare the rod and spoil the child, suggesting a punitive approach.
 While another more liberal attitude would allow the child enormous freedom.

-Data almost inexplicably paraphrases---or quotes, since I certainly don't have an encyclopedic knowledge of Bible translations---[Proverbs 13:24](https://en.wikipedia.org/wiki/Proverbs_13#Verse_24), calling for corporal punishment as "tough love" that will improve children.
+Data almost inexplicably paraphrases---or quotes, since I certainly don't have an encyclopedic knowledge of Bible translations---{% wiki Proverbs_13#Verse_24|Proverbs 13:24|en %}, calling for corporal punishment as "tough love" that will improve children.
 It doesn't "suggest a punitive approach."
 Most translations actively shame parents who don't strike their children with weapons, and the translation that Data chooses even calls out the latter part.
 And yet, he cites this as an ordinary approach that modern parents might take.

 Even if the Federation looked down on corporal punishment, the fact that they haven't developed better parenting advice than "spank, or let the kids do whatever they want" seems terrifying.
 Although maybe Data hasn't caught up to where the literature starts looking at child-rearing as an experimental science that studies actual families...